flaviostutz/docker-swarm-cluster/README.md

 So point your browser to any public IP of a member VM to this port and access the service

+## Common Operations

+### Add a new VM to the cluster

+* Create the new VM on cloud provider on the same VPC (see Cloud provider tips for specific instructions)
+* SSH a Swarm manager node and execute `docker swarm join-token worker` to get a Swarm join token
+* Copy the command and execute it on new VM
+  * Add `--advertise-addr [local-network-interface-ip]` to the command if your host has multiple NICs
+  * Execute the command on worker VM.
+Ex.: `docker swarm join --token aaaaaaaaaaaa 10.120.0.2:2377 --advertise-addr 10.120.0.1`
+* All containers that are "global" will be placed on this Node immediatelly
+* Even if other hosts are full (containers using too much memory/CPU) they won't be rebalanced as soon this node is added to the cluster.
+New containers will be placed on this node only when they are restarted (this is by design to minimize user disruption)
+* Add the newly created VM to the HTTP Load Balancer (if you use one from cloud provider) so that incoming requests that Caddy will handle will be routed through Swarm mesh network

 ## Production tips